Piwigo/piwigo-bootstrap-darkroom/README.md

 * The Sidebar, if enabled in settings, doesn't play well with Bootswatch Themes.
 You need to CSS-style the sidebar yourself.
 * Portrait mode videos (e.g. from mobile phones) need to be recoded in actual portrait orientation, rotation tags won't work.

+### Demo
+A demo is available at https://pwgdemo.kuther.net

 ### Preview

 ![Preview](https://raw.githubusercontent.com/tkuther/piwigo-bootstrap-darkroom/master/screenshot.png)